 - At this time slowly pour the Strawberry Jello over the cold strawberries and cream cheese mixture.
 Place in the refrigerator for 2 plus hours or more to firmly set before serving.

-- Before serving, add a dollop of reserved homemade whipped topping the top of each slice.
+- Before serving, add a dollop of reserved homemade whipped topping to the top of each slice.

 Use the Pin and Print Option to Save the recipe!